jaghaimo/starpocalypse/README.md

 1. Ignore player owned markets altogether (do nothing).
 This also means autonomous colonies from Nexerelin.
 1. Add Ground Defences to all non-player markets, raider bases included.
-1. Additionally, add Orbiting Station and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
+1. Additionally, add Orbital Station and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
 1. And make sure that the above two are met throughout your playthrough (via a transient listener).

 **Submarket Module**